tangrams/tangram-tutorial/src/Assets/markdown/vector6.md

 Wow!
 At this point we've used five layers from the Mapzen Vector Tile service: `earth`, `water`, `landuse`, `buildings`, and `roads`.
 Hopefully you've been getting the hang of how the layers work and how much useful data they provide.
 At this point, it's useful to introduce a handy feature that Tangram provides to help you get the layer order right.

-Ordering of features - which ones draw “on top of” other features - can be an important feature of display maps.
+Ordering of features&mdash;which ones draw “on top of” other features&mdash;can be an important feature of display maps.
 To help out with this, we export a `sort_rank` property on some features which suggests in what order the features should appear.
-Lower numbers mean that features should appear “towards the back” and higher numbers mean “towards the front”.
+Lower numbers mean that features should appear “towards the back” and higher numbers mean “towards the front.”
 These numbers are consistent across layers.
 The layers which include `sort_rank` on their features are: `boundaries`, `buildings`, `earth`, `landuse`, `roads`, `transit` and `water`.

 The way we use `sort_rank` is via a function on the `order` parameter like so: